gatomek/kata_trie/README.md

 # Trie (prefix tree) implementation

+## Introduction
+This project is an implementation of trie (prefix tree).

+## Description
+Originally designed for testing results of n-Queens puzzle sequences.
+It allows effective and quick checking if any of the sequence in the solution is duplicated.

-# Functional backlog
+### Functional backlog
 - add delete function
-- convert trie to template

-# Technical backlog
+### Technical backlog
-- improve complexity of finding existing trie nodes - now it is linear searching
+- improve time complexity of finding existing trie nodes